rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 The feature option in `cargo tree` is a very powerful tool in fighting against the subtle way dependencies and features in them can creep into your codebase.

-Since it is close to christmas I want to make a whishlist to improve the situation:
+Since it is close to Christmas I want to make a wishlist to improve the situation:

 1. A `cargo deny` like tool that allows me to white/blacklist features in dependencies.
-2. `cargo tree` should generate a computer readable format (ron/json whatever) to facilitate point 1.
+2. `cargo tree` should generate a computer-readable format (ron/json whatever) to facilitate point 1.
-3. In a perfect world there would be a `cargo tree-tui` allowing to interactively inspect dependencies, their features and fan in (who uses it) and fan out (what it is using).
+3. In a perfect world there would be a `cargo tree-tui` allowing to interactively inspect dependencies, their features, and fan in (who uses it) and fan out (what it is using).

-That being said `cargo tree` seems underutilized, so go and run it on your bevy project to figure out what features of dependencies like Bevy you actually compile.
+That being said `cargo tree` seems underutilized, so go and run it on your Bevy project to figure out what features of dependencies like Bevy you actually compile.
 This can have a huge impact on your wasm binary size!

 ---